TrellixVulnTeam/swahilipython_SCMU/Doc/library/zlib.rst

 .. data:: ZLIB_VERSION

    The version string of the zlib library that was used for building the module.
-   This may be different from the zlib library actually used at runtime, which is available as :const:`ZLIB_RUNTIME_VERSION`.
+   This may be different kutoka the zlib library actually used at runtime, which is available as :const:`ZLIB_RUNTIME_VERSION`.